khanh21011999/ClipFeed/README.md

  - [x] Add like when press
  - [x] Bottom pop up
  - [x] Save to cart
- - [ ] Save to card when press pop up item
+ - [x] Save to card when press pop up item
+ - [x] Fullscreen loading when load more
+ - [x] Loading indicator when load product image